Reviewed by Annabel

-Indeed, many of the snow words in English dictionaries are very old or foreign in origin: graupel – German, firn – Old English, névé – French, for instance are our words for different types of granular snow.
+Indeed, many of the snow words in English dictionaries are very old or foreign in origin: graupel – German, firn – Old English, névé – French, for instance are different types of granular snow.

 We move on to look at just a little of the science of snow, and how we tend to oversimplify a very complicated material capable of having different properties in different frozen states:

 Anyone of my age and nationality will remember the condescension and sneers that greeted Britain’s national rail country when they announced that trains were delayed because there was ‘the wrong kind of snow’ on the tracks.
 Except that’s not what happened.
 In fact, British Rail’s Director of Operations stated they were ‘having problems with the type of snow, which is rare in the UK’.
 In response to which Jim Naughtie, interviewing, replied, ‘Oh, I see, it’s the wrong kind of snow’ and that is the phrase that was adopted in many newspapers and so entered the language as another form of snowclone.